William Kapell: Biography

-Death and aftermath
+Health, death and aftermath

+Kapell suffered from asthma and rheumatic fever during his life.
+In 1952, Kapell reportedly suffered from a serious lung condition.
+He was diagnosed with bronchitis in April and a doctor advised him to stop playing.
+In August, he wrote in his diary to tend to a "lung condition – immediately".
+Three months prior, in May, he allegedly told Anthony Harris, a pianist from Sacramento who he had dinner with, that he was suffering from cancer and that the doctors had given him two years to live.

+From August to October 1953, Kapell toured Australia, playing 37 concerts in 14 weeks.
+He appeared in Sydney, Brisbane, Melbourne, Bendigo, Shepparton, Albury, Horsham and finally in Geelong.
 Kapell played the final concert of his Australian tour in Geelong, Victoria, on October 22, 1953, a recital which included a performance of Chopin's "Funeral March" Sonata.
 Days after the concert, he set off on his return flight to the United States, telling reporters at Mascot Airport he would never return to Australia because of the harsh comments from some Australian critics.
 He was aboard BCPA Flight 304 when on the morning of October 29, 1953, the plane, descending to land in fog, struck the treetops and crashed on Kings Mountain, south of the San Francisco airport.
 Everyone on board died.
 His friend, broadcaster Alistair Cooke, covered Kapell's death in his Letter from America on October 30, 1953.
 On November 2, Kapell's funeral took place at the Stephen Wise Free Synagogue in New York; interment followed at the Mount Ararat Cemetery near Farmingdale, New York.

-Famed musician Isaac Stern set up the William Kapell Memorial Fund to bring notable musicians to the United States for wider experience.
-The Australian violinist Ernest Llewellyn, a long-time friend of Stern's, was the inaugural recipient in 1955.
+Musician Isaac Stern set up the William Kapell Memorial Fund to bring musicians to the United States for wider experience.
+The Australian violinist Ernest Llewellyn, a friend of Stern's, was the inaugural recipient in 1955.

-The fascination with Kapell's playing has continued in the decades since his death.
-Pianists including Eugene Istomin, Gary Graffman, Leon Fleisher and Van Cliburn, and many others have acknowledged Kapell's influence.
+Pianists including Eugene Istomin, Gary Graffman, Leon Fleisher and Van Cliburn have acknowledged Kapell's influence.
 Fleisher stated that Kapell was "the greatest pianistic talent that this country has ever produced".
 Kapell's widow, Anna Lou Dehavenon (1926–2012), undertook a career as an expert on homelessness in New York in part as a result, she said, of her own experience of suddenly becoming a single mother with no income.
 For the rest of her life she worked to keep her late husband's recordings before the public.

 Kapell's estate sued BCPA, Qantas (which had taken over BCPA in 1954), and BOAC (which was alleged to have sold Kapell the ticket).
 In 1964, more than ten years after the crash, Kapell's widow and two children were awarded US$924,396 in damages.
 The award was overturned on appeal in 1965.

 Kapell International Piano Competition and Festival

 In 1986, the University of Maryland's piano competition was renamed the William Kapell International Piano Competition in Kapell's honor.
-It became quadrennial in 1998 and is currently held at the university's Clarice Smith Performing Arts Center.
+It became quadrennial in 1998 and was held at the university's Clarice Smith Performing Arts Center.
+It was discontinued in 2013.